 How to safely remove every trace of an application

-You can safely remove unwanted apps, along with their leftovers, with the help of an app we’ve mentioned above — CleanMyMac X. It knows where to look for files that are installed by apps and searches for them there, then lists them when it finds them, allowing you to easily delete them.
+You can safely remove unwanted apps, along with their leftovers, with the help of an app we’ve mentioned above — CleanMyMac.
+It knows where to look for files installed by apps and searches for them there, then lists them when it finds them, allowing you to delete them easily.

 If you’ve already downloaded and installed CleanMyMac, start using it right away.
-Go to the Uninstaller module, select the box next to the app you want to delete, and click Uninstall.
+Go to the Applications tool in the sidebar and run a scan.
+Now, click Manage My Applications to access the Uninstaller tool.
+Select the box next to the app you want to delete and click Uninstall.
 That’s it!

 Repeat the process for every app you suspect is malware.